reearth-plugins/reearth-classic-plugin-shadcn-template/README.md

   - `main` refers to the primary view of the extension, typically a widget panel or block panel.
   - You can prepare multiple UIs for `main`, `modal`, and `popup`.
 Each UI will be rendered in a sandboxed iframe, effectively acting as an independent Single Page Application (SPA).

-## Project Structure

-- `src/`: Source code of the plugin.
-- `public/`: Static files.
-For a Re:Earth Classic Plugin, the only required static file is `reearth.yml`.
-Always provide this YAML file.
-- `dist/`: Output directory of the plugin build.
-It typically contains bundled JavaScript files for each extension and the `reearth.yml` file.
-- `dist-ui/`: Output directory for the UI build.
-This is an intermediate product of plugin development.
-Extension scripts will use the built UI files in this directory.
-- `package/`: Directory for packaging the plugin into a zip file.
-- `configs/`: Vite configuration files for both extensions and UI.
-- `scripts/`: Scripts for building and packaging the plugin.

 ## Demo

 This template includes a simple demo of a plugin with a widget extension.
 The demo helps illustrate the file structure.